-Moscow, 10-11 June 2019
+Moscow, All-Russian State Library for Foreign Literature, 10-11 June 2019

 The involvement of Kurdish forces during the Crimean War inaugurated the political and military encounter of Russians and Kurds between Eastern Europe and the Middle East.
 Since then, these relations have formed an important and disputed aspect of Russian, and later Soviet, policies in the Middle East.
 Most significantly, these policies have extended well beyond the clash of the Tsarist and Ottoman Empires at the turn of the 20th century.

 While Russian and Soviet policies have included a sustained focus on the role of the Kurds, their political mobilization and activism in the 1920s-1930s and during the Cold War, the relationship has never been a simple one.
 It was deeply entangled in the nexus of regional politics and Russian/Soviet policies toward Turkey, Iran, Iraq and Syria, as well as in global dynamics.
 Conversely, mobilities and alliances with the ‘’East’’ have been important in shaping political identities, but remain a still understudied part of Kurdish political strategies on the international arena.

 14.30-16.30 – Panel 1: Russia and the Kurds through War and Peace (18th-19th centuries)